umrlastig/strudel/jobs.en.md

 {% assign phds = open_jobs | where: "type", "PhD" %}
 {% assign internships = open_jobs | where: "type", "Internship" %}

 You can find here the positions currently available in the team.
-We highly recommend you to get in touch with us before applying.
+We highly recommend you to get in touch with us and navigate throughout these fancy pages before applying.

 ## Lecturers